Metroid II: Return of Samus

 I put in the cartridge.
 I hear the dreadful intro music.
 It’s a simple tinny note pumping like a heartbeat.
 It’s positively creepy and sets a commanding tone for the rest of the game.
 It ultimately leads to a short melody after about 10 seconds, but you rarely hear it (you never spend a lot of time on the menu screen).
 But that weird initial high-pitched bass line hits me like a brick wall.
 All my memories start flooding back.
 I’m immediately brought back to my youth, and the countless hours lost to my obsession with this game.

 I walk around Samus’ ship to admire it (as is tradition).
 You can’t ignore a sprite this big.
 You have to stop and look at it.
 Back when I was a kid, I would walk from the middle sections of the game all the way back to the start just so I could admire the ship again.
 I could have just started a new game and looked at it that way, sure, but I wanted to admire it with my save file.
 Ah, the dumb things you do when you’re a kid.
 It’s somewhat justified; Samus’ ship is damn impressive.
 They knew they wanted to start the game with a cool visual, that’s for sure.
 The music that accompanies this moment is surprisingly chipper.
 I remember dreadful electronic noise serving as the soundtrack and I had forgotten that the game starts with an upbeat song that makes your mission sound heroic.
 The dread will be heard later.

 I know exactly what to do and where to go.
 I head down the cave and follow the path, killing and navigating around the fauna of the game.
 I reach the first crossroad, an inverted T with a big rock in the middle.
 I head left and reach the first Metroid of the game.
 It initially looks like a classic Metroid parked on the ground with its three eyes looking straight at the player.
 But then it moults and an Alpha Metroid bursts from the membrane!
 It looks like an insect has been grafted on top of the old bulbous look.
 To me, this was what a Metroid always was.
 A creature that moults from a skin into creepy stuff.
 I’m actually bummed most other games just use the Larva Metroid.
 It looks cool but it’s kind of boring.

 Anyway, it must have been a hell of a thrill to finally have the titular creatures front and centre.
 In Metroid on NES, it’s anticlimactic that the titular monsters are simply the last enemies you encounter before the final boss.
-It’s as if we had The Legend of Wizzrobe as the name of the first Zelda game.
+It’s as if we had The Legend of Wizzrobe as the name for the first Zelda game.

 On Game Boy, the Metroids are the main focus.
 The battles with them are the centrepiece of the whole thing.
 Your status bar constantly reminds you how many you have left to kill.
 Their mere existence controls the water level of the whole planet.
 They’re inevitable.
 It’s their planet, their game, Samus is the invader in this story.
-To make the Metroid race the singular focus of this game was a genius idea.
+To make the Metroid species the singular focus of this game was a genius idea.

 38 Metroids Left

 What’s the deal with that earthquake?
 The game completely revolves around a central pit with some sort of liquid that blocks your progress.
 Based on the noise it made when it hurts Samus I used to call it electric water.
 Anyway, to keep unlocking new segments of the game to explore you have to make the electric water recede.
 The only way to do that is by killing Metroids.
-The Metroid counter on the bottom right of your screen sits at 39 when you start the game, showing the number of Metroids to defeat in the game.
+The Metroid counter on the bottom right of your screen sits at 39 when you start the game, showing the number of Metroids to defeat on the planet.
 The counter also displays a different number when you pause the game.
 That other number is the number of Metroids left to kill to unlock the next segment of the cave.
 Mind you there’s no leeway.
 No single Metroid will end up spared in your travels deeper into SR-388.
-Genocide of this race of scary monsters is the only path forward.
+Genocide of these scary monsters is the only path forward.
 So when you kill all the Metroids in a segment, you get an earthquake signifying that the liquid has receded, giving you access to a new segment of the cave.
 That’s what I’ve done by killing the lone Metroid of the first segment, completing what the developers intended as their introductory course into the world of Metroid II: Return of Samus.
 I head for the first save pillar next to the crossroad and call it a day.
 It’s too much nostalgia for me, I need a rest.

 Day 2: Breaching Through an Old Wound